ghasemizade/yatuka-cms/README.md

-# Yatuka is the Content management system
+# Yatuka CMS

-Yatuka is a lightweight Content Management System (CMS) designed for simplicity and flexibility.
-With Yatuka, you can easily manage your website content without the need for extensive technical knowledge.
+Yatuka CMS is a simple yet powerful content management system built with Node.js and Express.
+It provides an intuitive interface for managing website content and offers a variety of features to streamline content creation and maintenance.

 ![image](https://github.com/ghasemizade/yatuka-cms/assets/92257857/0ef7364a-7ca1-41fc-aeaa-130379e47fb1)